-RC 242: Ventilation Therapy II
+(formerly RC 242: Ventilation Therapy II)

-A study of the volume ventilators used in respiratory care with an in-depth explanation of mechanical and functional operation.
-Indications, hazards and complications for continuous ventilation of the patient are stressed.
-Prerequisite: RC 241.
-(Su) 3 credits
+A study of mechanical ventilators used in respiratory care with an in-depth explanation of function and application.
+Indications, hazards and complications of mechanical ventilation will be emphasized.
+Prerequisite: RSP\ 160 (Su) 3 credits